 So, I do not see the 80-year life of a trust restriction as a major problem.

-However, I also do not think paying $500 (NSW) or $200 (Victoria) to be that much of an issue.
+However, I also do not think paying $500 (NSW) or $200 (Victoria) is that much of an issue.
 This is when compared to the tortuous journey of trying to set up the corporate trustee and Family Trust under another state’s law.
 The parties need South Australian addresses.
-And the Legal Consolidated corporate trustee nominates South Australia as its jurisdiction.
-However, we do not give advice in this area.
+The Legal Consolidated corporate trustee nominates South Australia as its jurisdiction.
+However, we do not advise in this area.

 A: Start building the Family Trust deed to get the full answer.
 There are hints on this topic.